melvyg/Job-Change-Predictions-of-Data-Scientists/README.md

 ## Next Steps
 Based on the presented analysis, there are more steps we can take to improve our model.
 One step is to continue experimenting with other methods of missing data imputation, and build iterative modelling on top of these other methods.
 Another step that will take a collective effort from the company is prioritizing data quality, and ensuring no further missing data.
 The last note to best improve the model is to collect more high quality data, especially data on employees looking to leave their role.

+## Sources
+- “ROC Curves and Precision Recall Curves for Classification in Python.”
+Machine Learning Mastery, https://machinelearningmastery.com/roc-curves-and-precision-recall-curves-for-classification-in-python/
+- “How to Use ROC Curves and Precision-Recall Curves for Classification in Python”, Machine Learning Mastery, https://machinelearningmastery.com/roc-curves-and-precision-recall-curves-for-classification-in-python/
+- Brownlee, Jason.
+Data Preparation for Machine Learning: Data Cleaning, Feature Selection, and Data Transforms in Python.
+V 1.2 Data Preparation for Machine Learning, 2021

 ## For More Information